 Understanding Saltwater Intrusion

-Why is saltwater intrusion occurring?
+Why does saltwater intrusion occur?

-As depicted in Image 1, the force from freshwater flowing to the sea and saltwater flowing inland balance out in a zone known as the interface.
+As depicted in Image 1, the force from freshwater flowing to the sea and saltwater flowing inland balance out in an underground zone known as the interface.
 The position of the interface varies by location depending on soil composition, weather, and human activity.
 The rest of this section mainly focuses on how humans are affecting the interface and causing an increase of saltwater intrusion.

 Image 2.
 Forces of Saltwater Intrusion with Human Interference – An imbalance is created in groundwater flow when humans pump out water, resulting in saltwater moving inland.

 As freshwater sources become contaminated with salt, natural ecosystems become unstable–and humans are not exempt from these effects.
 According to the Stockholm International Water Institute, “at least 2 billion people of the 7.6 billion on Earth use groundwater as their primary source of water”.
 This reliance on groundwater means that nearly 50% of the world’s aquifers are being depleted and may not be capable of natural recovery.

 As fresh groundwater depletes, populations of people lose access to drinking water, which may result in conflict.
 Food also becomes scarce when saline stunts or prevents crop growth, thereby putting more stress on already strained regions.